snehabarman926/Heart-Attack-Prediction/README.md

 In this project, I have used the [Heart Disease dataset](https://archive.ics.uci.edu/ml/datasets/heart+disease) from [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/index.php).

 ### Description
-The dataset has 13 descision parameters with a 'num' column, which represents the output of the dependent parameters.
+The dataset has 13 decision parameters with a 'num' column, which represents the output of the dependent parameters.
 The details of the dataset is taken from this [reference](https://www.ijeat.org/portfolio-item/f30430810621/).
 The predictable variables are as follows:

 1. `Age (age)`: Age of the patient at the time of health checkup
 2. `Sex (sex)`: 0 = female and 1 = male